yjunechoe/ggtrace/README.md

 ### **Highjack**

-Once we have some understanding of how `StatSmooth$compute_group` works, we may want to test some hypotheses about what would happen if the method returned something else.
+Once we have some understanding of how `StatSmooth$compute_group` works, we may want to test some hypotheses about what would happen to the resulting graphical output if the method returned something else.

 Let’s revisit our examples from the Capture workflow.
 What if the third group of the second panel calculated a more conservative confidence